Emil Constantinescu: Professional career

-He went through all stages of his university career as an assistant and lecturer at the Faculty of Geology (1966–1990).
-Since 1991 onwards, he is a professor of Mineralogy at the University of Bucharest.
+Constantinescu went through all stages of his university career as an assistant and lecturer at the Faculty of Geology (1966–1990).
+Since 1991 onwards, he has been a professor of Mineralogy at the University of Bucharest.
 He was also a visiting professor at Duke University in the United States between 1991 and 1992.
-He was elected vice-rector (1990–1992) and rector (1992–1996) of the University of Bucharest; president of the National Council of Rectors from Romania (1992–1996); member of the Permanent Committee of the Association of European Universities – CRE (1992–1993; 1994–1998); member of the International Association of University Presidents – IAUP (1994–1996).
+He was elected vice‑rector (1990–1992) and rector (1992–1996) of the University of Bucharest; president of the National Council of Rectors from Romania (1992–1996); member of the Permanent Committee of the Association of European Universities – CRE (1992–1993; 1994–1998); and member of the International Association of University Presidents IAUP (1994–1996).

 He is the author of 12 books and over 60 studies in the field of geology, published in prestigious scientific journals in the country and abroad.
-He is also Honorary Member and Elected Member of the Geological and Mineralogical Societies of the United Kingdom, Germany, US, Greece, and Japan; of the Geographical Society of France and the National Geographic Society of the USA.
+He is also an honorary member and elected member of the Geological and Mineralogical Societies of the United Kingdom, Germany, the United States, Greece, and Japan; of the Geographical Society of France and the National Geographic Society in the United States.

-He gave lectures at the Universities of Tübingen, Oxford, Stanford, Harvard, Berkeley, Columbia – New York, Georgetown – Washington, Indiana – Bloomington, Rio de Janeiro, Sydney, Prague, Turku, Cairo, Lublin.
-He was awarded the Romanian Academy Award for scientific contributions in the field of geology (1980); Palmas Academicas, awarded by the Brazilian Academy of Letters, Rio de Janeiro (2000); gold and honorary medals of the Comenius University in Bratislava; Charles University in Prague and University of São Paulo; Arthur Bertrand Medal, awarded by the Academy of Sciences, Institut de France; medals awarded by the National Institute of Sciences and Arts of France, the University of Paris–Sorbonne and the University of Amsterdam.
+Constantinescu has lectured at major universities, including the University of Tübingen, the University of Oxford, Stanford University, Harvard University, Berkeley, Columbia, and Georgetown, and has spoken in cities such as Bloomington, Rio de Janeiro, Sydney, Prague, Turku, Cairo, and Lublin.
+His honors include the Romanian Academy Award for contributions to geology (1980); Palmas Academicas from the Brazilian Academy of Letters (2000); gold and honorary medals from Comenius University, Charles University, and the University of São Paulo; the Arthur Bertrand Medal from the French Academy of Sciences; and medals from the National Institute of Sciences and Arts of France, the Sorbonne, and the University of Amsterdam.

 Political activity (1990–1996)

-After the fall of the communist dictatorship, he engaged along with other university colleagues and renowned Romanian intellectuals in the effort to re-democratize Romania, in the defense of fundamental human rights and freedoms as well as in the establishment of the civil society.
-He was one of the personalities who protested against the anti-democratic actions of the new authorities during a 42-day rally, between April and May 1990, in Bucharest's University Square.
+After the fall of the communist dictatorship, Constantinescu engaged along with other university colleagues and renowned Romanian intellectuals in the effort to re‑democratize Romania, in the defense of fundamental human rights and freedoms, as well as in the establishment of civil society.
+He was one of the personalities who protested against the anti‑democratic actions of the new authorities during a 42‑day rally, between April and May 1990, in Bucharest's University Square.